Increasing access to capital

 The Business Development Bank of Canada (BDC), as unveiled in Budget 2018, has committed to increase its lending to majority women-owned businesses to $1.4 billion.
 The BDC Capital Women in Technology Venture Fund was also increased to $200 million.

 Other government agencies will also be making additional capital available to support women entrepreneurs.
-Women entrepreneurs in the agri-food sector will get financial support from Farm Credit Canada, while those looking for export support will be able to turn to Export Development Canada, which received $250 million in Budget 2018.
+Women entrepreneurs in the agri-food sector will get financial support from Farm Credit Canada through its Women Entrepreneur Program.
+Export Development Canada will support women entrepreneurs looking to export through a $250-million initiative.

 The $400-million Venture Capital Catalyst Initiative (VCCI) also aims to improve financing opportunities for women and under-represented groups.
 A portion of the funds made available under this initiative are dedicated to enhancing diversity and increasing women's participation in the venture capital ecosystem.